Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Split-augmented Langevin for strictly constrained sampling

 \subsection{Variational formulation of constrained sampling}

+To better understand the constrained sampling problem, we formulate it as an optimization problem in the space of probability measures, leveraging the connection between Langevin dynamics and optimization in Wasserstein space.
+We let~$\mathcal{P}_2(\R^d)$ denote the set of probability measures on~$\R^d$ with finite second moments.
+For a measure $q \in \mathcal{P}_2(\R^d)$ admitting a density, we identify the measure with its density function.
+Further details on this framework are provided in Appendix~\ref{appendix:variational}.

+\paragraph{Variational view of sampling} Langevin Monte Carlo can be viewed as an optimization algorithm in distribution space.
+Let

+denote the Kullback-Leibler divergence~\citep{kullback1951information}, a non-negative information-theoretic quantity measuring how~$q$ differs from~$p$.
+Crucially,~\citet{jordan1998variational} showed that Langevin dynamics follow the gradient flow minimizing the functional~$q \mapsto D(q\|p)$ in the Wasserstein space~$\mathcal{P}_2(\R^d)$.
+Consequently, the discrete-time Langevin algorithm~\eqref{eq:langevin_gradient-step} acts as a stochastic particle approximation of gradient descent in~$\mathcal{P}_2(\R^d)$, driving the distribution~$q_t$ of the chain toward the minimizer~$p$.
+We refer to~\citep{villani2021topics, pmlr-v75-bernton18a} for more details.
+Formally, Langevin Monte Carlo solves the following infinite-dimensional unconstrained optimization problem:

-Our method builds upon the following variational formulation of constrained sampling.
-Importantly, we observe that the constrained distribution~$\pc$ can be characterized as a projection in distribution space of the unconstrained distribution~$p$ onto the set of distributions supported on~$\mathcal{C}$. \begin{proposition} Suppose that~$\mathbb{P}_p(\mathcal{C}) > 0$.
-Then the conditional distribution~$p_\mathcal{C}$ is the projection of~$p$ onto the set of distributions supported on~$\mathcal{C}$:
+Our approach extends this variational perspective to the constrained setting by characterizing~$\pc$ as the solution to a constrained optimization problem, as we show in the following result. \begin{restatable}[Information projection]{proposition}{projection} Suppose that~$0 < \mathbb{P}_p(\C) < 1$.
+Then the conditional distribution~$p_\C$ is the projection of~$p$ onto the set of distributions supported on~$\C$:

-\end{proposition} This projection problem is a particular case of I-projection \cite{csiszar1975divergence}, a classical object in information theory.
-At first glance, this problem might seem amenable to the variational framework introduced in Section~\ref{section:variational_sampling}, by expressing the support constraint as an expectation constraint~$\mathbb{E}_q[\mathbbm{1}_{\mathcal{C}}(x) - 1] = 0$.
-However, the following result shows that strong duality is not attained. \begin{proposition} Strong duality holds for~Problem~\eqref{problem:projection_conditional}, but is only attained for an infinite~Lagrange multiplier:

-\end{proposition} Consequently, the dual ascent algorithm introduced in~Section~\ref{section:variational_sampling} cannot converge to the solution of~\eqref{problem:projection_conditional}.
-This singularity in the dual function is due to the feasible set being supported on a strict subset of~$\R^d$.
-One possible relaxation is to allow a small violation probability, replacing~$\mathbb{P}_q(\mathcal{C}) = 1$ by~$\mathbb{P}_q(\mathcal{C}) \geq 1 - \delta$ for small~$\delta>0$, this however allows unphysical states and lead to poor problem conditioning.
-Instead, we propose a different variational relaxation, with strict constraint satisfaction.